Sonata-Sonatina Festival

 Music Scores

-Judges must be provided with a clean unmarked copy of the same edition that the student uses, and measure numbers marked at the beginning of every system.
+Each student should bring their original music book for the judges, with measure numbers marked at the beginning of every system.
 No photocopies are allowed.
-Students who bring in illegal copies/photocopies will receive no scores.
+Students who bring in illegal copies/photocopies will receive no score or medal.

 For any students using legally downloaded computer-printed scores, an adult over the age of eighteen (18) will be required to sign a Music Release Form which will be provided on Festival Day.